fusonic/dotnet-extensions/docs/Email/README.md

 2) Add a new ComponentModel in the same namespace as the business logic that needs to send the mail.
 3) Implement the `IComponentModel<T>` interface in the ComponentModel, where `T` is the type of the Component.
 4) Extend the `EmailController` with a new method to render the razor file and return the contents.
-5) To send the mail in the business logic use the MediatR-command `SendEmail` and supply it with the view model.
+5) To send the mail in the business logic use the Mediator-command `SendEmail` and supply it with the view model.
 SendEmail renders the mail based on the component model and the `IComponentModel<T>`.

 To check the visuals of the view file, use the [Swagger API](./api.md) to access the methods of the `EmailController`.